influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/introduction.md

 # Overview

-Kapacitor is used to extract, transform and load data into, out of, and within the TICK stack.
-Kapacitor breaks complex extraction, transformation and load jobs into tasks, which get defined through its REST API.
-The command line client to this API includes a `define` command that appears as follow: `kapacitor define cpu_alert -type stream -tick cpu_alert_stream.tick  -dbrp telegraf.autogen`.
-Key to creating this task is the script `cpu_alert_stream.tick`.

-Kapacitor uses a Domain Specific Language(DSL) named **TICKscript**.
+Kapacitor uses a Domain Specific Language(DSL) named **TICKscript** to define **tasks** involving the extraction, transformation and loading of data.
 TICKscript is used in `.tick` files to define **pipelines** for processing data.
 The TICKscript language is designed to chain together the invocation of data processing operations defined in **nodes**.
 The Kapacitor [Getting Started](/kapacitor/v1.3/introduction/getting_started/) guide introduces TICKscript basics in the context of that product.
 For a better understanding of what follows, it is recommended that the reader review that document first.

 Each script has a flat scope and each variable in the scope can reference a literal value, such as a string, an integer or a float value, or a node instance with methods that can then be called.